thor-project/OrcidResolver/README.md

 The code is also able to handle names with abbreviated first name.
 Those are detected if all letters of the first name are uppercase, e.g. "Schindler, UH" (short for "Schindler, Uwe Horst").
-The query to orcid then uses wildcard on the first name.
+The query to ORCID then uses wildcard on the first name.
+The variants "U", "U H", "U.H.", "U. H.", and "U." are also supported.

 The project also includes an ORCID iD validator that validates the checkum of the given ORCID.
 It can be used as follows:

 ```java
 // true